 Modern Literary Movements

-During pre-independent India, when Britishers were trying to take over virtually every aspect of native population and their classified life.
-Any literary section of native India and their endeavour to rise forth was always mercilessly quashed by British forces, trying to propagate their point of view.
+During pre-independent India, when British were trying to take over virtually every aspect of native population and their classified life, any literary section of native India and their endeavour to rise forth was always mercilessly quashed by British forces, trying to propagate their point of view.
 The English were in fact always in the lookout for suitable situations to throttle Indian viewpoints and behave in a sadistic manner.
 In this context of Indian literary movements, the rise of local printing press and newspaper propagation was indeed assayed to restrain down every action that might lead to public incitement and sedition against the ruling government.

-were doused in communal disharmony and quarrel amongst backward and prestigious class in contemporary Indian times.
+The post-independent scenario is still witness to a few of such literary movements in India, which have been successful enough to make their mark and make the Indian government turn restless in their chair.
+However, some of them like the Dalit Literary Movement were doused in communal disharmony and quarrel amongst backward and prestigious class in contemporary Indian times.
 Present day Indian literary movements are more often than not inclined towards going the religious or casteist direction, deviating a bit from their original course of literature and writing.
 The present social and economic scenario has been integrally linked with literary sections, which are wholly mirrored by these authorships.

 Another significant literary movement is the Hungry Generation Movement launched in Bengali language strengthened by writers consisting of Samir Rorychoudhury, Shakti Chattopadhyay, Malay Roy Choudhury and Debi Roy.
 It developed during the 1960's in Kolkata, West Bengal.
 Other influential Hungryalist writers involve Tridib Mitra, Falguni Roy, Binoy Majumdar, Basudeb Dasgupta, Alo Mitra, Anil Karanjai, Karunanidhan Mukhopadhyay and so on.